 Ensure that the clock frequencies for both the 1G/10G/25G Ethernet Subsystem as well as the Xilinx Transceiver reference clock match the configuration requested when the subsystem was ordered.
 The core clock has a minimum frequency associated with it.
 The maximum core clock frequency is determined by timing constraints.
 The minimum core clock frequency is derived from the required Ethernet bandwidth plus the margin reserved for clock tolerance, wander and jitter.

 The first thing to verify during debugging is to ensure that resets remain asserted until the clock is stable.
 It must be frequency-stable as well as free from glitches before the 1G/10G/25G Ethernet Subsystem is taken out of reset.
 This applies to both the SerDes clock as well as the core clock.

 If any subsequent instability is detected in a clock, the 1G/10G/25G Ethernet Subsystem must be reset.
-One example of such instability is a loss of the CDR lock.
-The user logic should determine all external conditions which would require a reset (for example, clock glitches, loss of CDR lock, power supply glitches, etc.).
+One example of such instability is a loss of CDR lock.
+The user logic should determine all external conditions which would require a reset (e.g. clock glitches, loss of CDR lock, power supply glitches, etc.).

 Configuration changes cannot be made unless the subsystem is reset.
 An example of a configuration change would be setting a different maximum packet length.
 Check the description for the particular signal on the port list to determine if this requirement applies to the parameter that is being changed.